Cat Hairball Prevention: A Complete Management Guide

 Hairball Remedies and Lubricants:

-• Natural Oils: Small amounts of coconut oil or salmon oil can support coat health.
+• Natural Oils: A little coconut or salmon oil can improve coat quality, meaning less shedding in the first place.

 The Critical Role of Hydration